How to Develop Your Blog Writing Style in 2026Sounding Human (Not AI) — 7 Real Examples & Free Style Guide Template

 Gizmodo Blog Style Example Screenshot (Style Guide)

-Gizmodo is a news-focused site, covering tech, gaming, science, spaceflight, and more.
-Its style is direct and factual, while being unafraid to offer an opinion or angle on news stories.
+Gizmodo is a news-focused site covering tech, gaming, science, and spaceflight.
+Its style is direct, factual, and unafraid to take an angle on a story rather than just reporting the facts.
+That perspective is what separates a tech news blog from a press-release feed.

 7. WPBeginner